1a1a11a/libCacheSim/quickstart.md

 ### libCacheSim Modules
 Currently there are four main modules in libCacheSim,
+* **bin**: a set of binary tools including cachesim, traceConv, etc.
-* **traceReader**, which provides trace parsing and reading, currently supports csv, txt, and binary trace.
+* **traceReader**: a module providing trace parsing and reading, currently supports csv, txt, and binary traces.
-* **traceStat**, which provides statistics about trace such as popularity, size distribution.
+* **cache**: it includes three modules --- eviction, admission and prefetching.
-* **cache**, which provides a set of cache eviction algorithms such as LRU, LFU, FIFO, MRU, SLRU, LHD.
+  * **eviction**: provides a set of cache eviction algorithms such as LRU, LFU, FIFO, CLOCK, ARC, LFUDA (LFU with dynamic aging), SLRU, Hyperbolic, LHD, LeCaR, Cacheus, GLCache, etc.
-* **profiler**, which provides fast LRU miss ratio computation, reuse distance computation, a pre-built simulator.
+  * **admission**: provides a set of admission algorithms including size, bloomFilter, adaptSize.
+  * **prefetch**: provides various prefetch algorithms, currently it is not used.

 ---

 ### Common APIs